What Is The Story Of The Lebron Triple Logoman?

 Indeed, some observers believed it would smash all records.
 One website claimed, “there’s a genuine belief among collectors that the hammer price could surpass the current record of $6.6 million.”

-Why The Triple Logoman Lebron James Card Sold Low
+Why did the Triple Logoman Lebron James Card sell for so little?

 But of course, the card did not bring anything approaching the Lebron RPA or Luka logoman.
 Why?
 One reason is that this is not a rookie card.
 Lebron may or may not be the greatest player of all time.
 However, he is now a grizzled 37-year-old veteran.
 Sure, the card is a triple and is absolutely dazzling.
 But nothing can compare to the allure of a rookie card.